pvpgn/pvpgn-magic-builder/README.md

   2) Start `build_pvpgn.bat` and then `.log` files will appear in the same directory when the process is finished.

-  3) Attach logs to your message in the [https://github.com/HarpyWar/pvpgn-magic-builder/issues Issues list]:
+  3) Attach logs to your message in the [Issues list](https://github.com/HarpyWar/pvpgn-magic-builder/issues):
     * cmake.log
     * svn.log
     * visualstudio.log